Joseaguerrar/Assembly/alto_nivel/cuadratica/README.md

     ## Description

-    In this excersise a function will be implemented, wich recieves a number and calculates the cuadratic formula of that number.
+    In this excersise a function will be implemented, which recieves a number and calculates the cuadratic formula of that number.